chiragdesai2005/readfile-demo/README.md

 - Prerequisites softwares
     - JDK 1.8 or higher
     - Apache maven 3.0 or higher

+- Test cases
+    - I have tried to add test cases for encryption, file validator and writer
+    - Similarly I can add more test cases for other classes as well like FileExecutor.java

 - How to build the application open terminal/command window and run 'mvn clen install' command from the application's home directory